pivotal/docs-tap/app-live-view/install.hbs.md

 The improved security and access control secures the communication between the Application Live View components.
-For more information, see [Improved Security And Access Control in Application Live View](./improved-security-and-access-control.hbs.md).
+For more information, see [Configure security and access control in Application Live View](./improved-security-and-access-control.hbs.md).

 ## <a id='install-app-live-view-back-end'></a> Install Application Live View back end